balena-io/balena-cli/doc/cli.markdown

 updates), but the logs will not display the "Using cache" lines for each build step of a Dockerfile.

+#### --pull

+When pushing to a local device, force the base images to be pulled again.
+Currently this option is ignored when pushing to the balenaCloud builders.

 #### --noparent-check

 Disable project validation check of 'docker-compose.yml' file in parent folder